Content marketing is one of the best methods to get free organic traffics from search engines.

 - Thin Content: Less detail, not comprehensive content.

 - Poor Structure: Huge paragraph, not easily readable.

 - No Keyword Research: Blindly creating content without keyword research.

 - Ignore Searchers Intent: Your content doesn’t answer people’s questions or doubts.

-- Ignore Competitors: Have no idea who am I against to.
+- Ignore Competitors: I have no idea who I am against to.

 - Not Optimized for SEO: No on-page SEO done in the first blog post.